 How to pass a contact's email address into javascript code

-If you've already identified a contact by their email address, you can insert their email address into the site tracking javascript code.
+If you have already identified a contact by their email address, you can include that address in the site tracking JavaScript code.
+For example, if you have a portal, you might be able to recognize them after they log in.

 To do this, you will need to add the following line to the tracking code: